 The Denver Post Season To Share helps those less fortunate in our community improve their lives and become self-sufficient.
 Season To Share grants are made to qualified nonprofit organizations in Metro Denver that focus on the program specific guidelines of Children and Youth, Health and Wellness, Homelessness and Hunger.
 For information on Season To Share guidelines, please click here.
 Grant applications are by invitation only.

-- For the 2019/20 campaign, Letters of Intent (LOIs) from new nonprofit organizations that fit the guidelines, will be accepted from May 15 through June 30, 2019.
+- For the 2019/20 campaign, Letters of Intent were accepted from May 15 – June 30, 2019.
 The opportunity to submit is now closed.
 If we received an LOI from your organization and you are selected to move forward in the process, your agency will receive an email in early September with more information.
 Those not chosen will also receive notification through email in early September.

-- Grant amounts will range from $10,000 to $50,000.
+- Grant amounts will start at $10,000.
 A grant request must not exceed 10% of the general operating budget for the organization or if requesting program support, 30% of the program budget.

 For nonprofit organizations invited to apply for a Denver Post Community Foundation grant through a Signature Event or Program, please see the General Information and Requirements below:

 – Agency must be a 501(c)3 organization (as shown by the agency’s IRS 501(c)3 tax-exempt determination letter)

 – Grant requests falling within the stated guideline areas can be for program support or general operating support

 – Agency must serve the metro Denver area (primary)